Social Insurance Number (SIN) In Canada: Update in 2025

 Temporary Residents

-Temporary residents like international students, foreign workers, or visitors who are authorized to work in Canada will need to get a SIN number as well.
+Temporary residents, such as international students, foreign workers, or visitors authorized to work in Canada, will also need to obtain a SIN.

-For temporary residents, SIN number will begin with “9” and have an expiry date matching their work or study permit end date.
+A SIN for temporary residents will begin with “9” and have an expiry date matching their work or study permit end date.

 Dependents and Children

-• Canadian children can get a SIN number as soon as they are born, and parents often apply through provincial birth registration programs.
+Canadian children can get a SIN as soon as they are born, and parents often apply through provincial birth registration programs.

 How to Apply for a SIN Number?

-There are three ways newcomers to Canada can apply for a Social Insurance Number:
+There are three ways Canadians can apply for a Social Insurance Number: online, in person, and by mail.

-Applying online through the Service Canada website is the fastest and most convenient option.
+Applying online through the Service Canada website is the most convenient way to obtain a SIN.
+Follow these 4 steps:

-Visit a Service Canada location near you to apply in person.
+You can also apply for a SIN by visiting a Service Canada location near you.
 Bring your original proof of identity and status documents.
 You will receive a printed SIN number confirmation letter immediately.

 Required Documents

-To apply for a SIN, you must provide supporting identity documents.
-Required documents vary based on your status in Canada.
+The required documents to apply for a SIN vary based on your status in Canada:

-• Permanent resident card or Confirmation of Permanent Residence
+• For Permanent Residents: Permanent resident card or Confirmation of Permanent Residence

-• Valid work permit, study permit, or visitor record
+• For Temporary Residents: Valid work permit, study permit, or visitor record

 • Proof of address (e.g. phone bill, lease agreement)

-• Supporting documents if names differ on proofs of ID
+• Supporting documents if the names differ on the proofs of ID

 After applying, here is how you can check the status of your SIN application:

-• Online Account: If you applied through MyServiceCanadaAccount, you can view updates in your account.
+• If you applied through MyServiceCanadaAccount, you can view updates in your account.

-If it has exceeded the processing time and you have not received your SIN, contact Service Canada to follow up.
+Applying online takes 5 business days, and applying by mail takes around 25 business days.
+If the processing time has exceeded and you have not received your SIN, contact Service Canada to follow up.

 Receiving and Updating Your SIN Number